NREL/OpenStudio-ERI/docs/source/software_connection.rst

 -------------------

 The version of the ERI calculation to be run is specified inside the HPXML file itself at ``/HPXML/SoftwareInfo/extension/ERICalculation/Version``.
-For example, a value of "2014AE" tells the workflow to use ANSI/RESNET/ICC© 301-2014 with both Addendum A (Amendment on Domestic Hot Water Systems) and Addendum E (House Size Index Adjustment Factors) included.
+For example, a value of "2019AB" tells the workflow to use ANSI/RESNET/ICC© 301-2019 with both Addendum A and Addendum B included.
 A value of "latest" can be used to always point to the latest version available.

 .. note::

-  Valid choices for ERI version can be looked up in the `ERI Use Case <https://github.com/NREL/OpenStudio-ERI/blob/master/rulesets/301EnergyRatingIndexRuleset/resources/301validator.rb>`_.
+  Valid choices for ERI version can be looked up in the Schematron document (``rulesets/301EnergyRatingIndexRuleset/resources/301validator.xml``).

 HPXML Building Details
 ----------------------